 Interoperability

-You’ll want a cloud management solution that supports a seamless connection across different cloud platforms.
+You’ll want a cloud management solution supporting a seamless connection across different platforms.
 This will allow seamless deployment, management, and optimization within a single platform.

 Intuitive interface

 A user-friendly interface enhances productivity for users.
 It can also reduce the learning curve for your software engineers or admins.
 We recommend you get the team that’ll use the solution involved in the selection process.
-They can help you pick an intuitive design that is easy to navigate, configure, and use to manage a complex cloud environment effectively.
+They can help you pick an intuitive design that is easy to navigate, configure, and use to effectively manage a complex cloud environment.

 Automation and orchestration